Meryl-D/The-Cabin-VR/solution.md

 • Take the door key inside the chest and escape the cabin.

-Note
+### Note
-You can't grab an object when you are already holding somthing, but you can drop them in designated dropzone.
-These are identifiable thanks to their darker color and shape.
+You can't grab an object when you are already holding something, but you can drop it in designated dropzone.
+These are identifiable thanks to their darker color (or lighter on walls) and shape.